wasifzaman182/Safety-Critical-Systems/README.md

 ### ALARP (As Low As Reasonably Practicable):
     1. ALARP is about making risks as low as possible without going to extreme measures.
 It recognizes that, in some situations, it's not realistic to aim for zero risk, but we should do everything reasonable to make things safe. [^] **Example**: Think of driving a car.
-You want to reduce the risk of accidents as much as possible (ALARP), but you also understand that you can't eliminate all risk.
+You want to reduce the risk of accidents as much as possible (ALARP), but you also understand that you can't eliminate all risks.
 So, you wear a seatbelt and follow traffic rules to make it as safe as reasonably possible.

 ### Determining Acceptable Risk:
     1. In Simple Words: Deciding what level of risk is acceptable is like weighing the benefits and efforts.
 If the benefits are huge, we might accept a bit more risk.
 If reducing risk requires a lot of effort and the benefits are small, we might accept a bit more risk too.
-    **Example:** When deciding safety measures for a new technology, like a smartphone, you consider how much people will benefit from it and how hard it would be to make it completely risk- free.
+    **Example:** When deciding safety measures for a new technology, like a smartphone, you consider how much people will benefit from it and how hard it would be to make it completely risky-- free.
 ![2 2](https://github.com/wasifzaman182/Safety-Critical-Systems/assets/75499379/da4315c6-c25e-4a9a-8d21-f6692b410940)